Recommended Bird Field Guides for the 7 Continents

 Field guides to Africa and Madagascar: what to take into the field

 Birds of Ghana and Birds of Senegal and The Gambia (Borrow and Demey).
 For Ghana and Senegambia, these two books are much less awkward to use than the above, which covers too wide an area.
-As they cover fewer species than the above, it means the plates are less cramped, with more information for each species and detailed distribution maps.
+As they cover fewer species than above, it means the plates are less cramped with more information for each species and detailed distribution maps.

 Birds of East Africa (Stevenson and Fanshawe).
-This field guide is by far the best book for birding Tanzania, Kenya, Uganda, Rwanda, and Burundi.
-The illustrations are good, and, considering that the guide covers nearly 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.
+The above is by far the best book for birding Tanzania, Kenya, Uganda, Rwanda, and Burundi.
+The illustrations are good, and considering the guide covers nearly 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.

-Additionally the Roberts bird app is excellent; it has a diverse repertoire of songs and calls for most species, uses both photographs and illustrations, includes birding site information, and has a huge amount of information for all species, from identification to population size to feeding habits.
+Additionally the Roberts bird app is excellent; it has a diverse repertoire of songs and calls for most species, uses both photographs and illustrations, includes birding site information and has a huge amount of information for all species, from identification to population size to feeding habits.

 Newman’s Birds of Southern Africa, tenth edition.
 Revised and updated with decent plates, range maps, and information.
-This is one of the classic original southern African field guides and, again like the previous three books, covers Namibia, Botswana, Zimbabwe, the southern half of Mozambique (south of the Zambezi River), South Africa, Lesotho, and Swaziland.
+This is one of the classic original southern African field guides and, again (like the previous three books), covers Namibia, Botswana, Zimbabwe, the southern half of Mozambique (south of the Zambezi River), South Africa, Lesotho and Swaziland.

 Birds of Africa south of the Sahara (Sinclair and Ryan).
 This is the book to help you plan the next African country you need to visit!
-Having very many bird species, it is less useful as a field guide, except in countries such as the Democratic Republic of the Congo and in Zambia, neither of which is covered by any other guide available!
+Having very many bird species, it is less useful as a field guide, except in countries such as the Democratic Republic of the Congo and in Zambia, neither of which are covered by any other guide available!
 This is a must-have book if you’re interesting in birding the world, or if you just enjoy armchair birding!

 Madagascar and the other Indian Ocean Islands off Africa:

 Birds of the Indian Ocean Islands (Sinclair and Langrand).
 This is the third edition of this guide and has been completely updated.
-It covers the islands of Madagascar, the Comoros, the Mascarene Islands, and the Seychelles.
+It covers the islands of Madagascar, the Comoros, the Mascarene Islands and the Seychelles.

 Birds of Seychelles (Skerrett, Bullock and Disley).
 A useful guide to take along when visiting the Seychelles islands.
-As it covers a fairly small selection of species it is able to give detailed information for each species and often displays a number of illustrations per species, showing different ages/sexes, etc.
+As it covers a fairly small selection of species it is able to give detailed information for each species and often displays a number of illustrations per species, showing different ages/sexes etc.